DDTBOX/mvpa-fundamentals/intro-to-mvpa.md

 - often expressed as "Is $x$ a significant predictor of $y$?"

 ### Algorithmic modelling (*machine learning*)
-- assumes that the structure of the statistical model is irrelevant because the structure of reality is not and potentially *cannot* be known
+- assumes that the structure of the statistical model is irrelevant because the structure of reality is not known
 - focus on prediction
 - interpretability of model parameters not important
 - often expressed as "How accurate is my model (when applied to new data)"?